stberry/obsidian-git-sync/S-129/S-129 FC and XSD update.md

 5. comparision with S100FC, S100CI, S100CD schema documenation (using Claude AI).
 6. XSD update (no change, just change version number)

-pull request : I have incorporated the feedback provided by Raphael and made the necessary revisions accordingly.
+pull request : I have incorporated the feedback provided by Raphael and made the necessary revisions accordingly.w